Custom Words, Affixes and Morphology

 Adding new words

-Use the Add more words field to add a custom word to your language.
+Use the Add and remove words field to add a custom word to your language.
 Use the format new word (in English) : part-of-speech, eg:

 queen : n